gobbcuh/simple-voting-system/README.md

 ## **💡 Why I Made This**

 I wanted to dive into real-world programming exercises to help me improve my skills in Python.
 Though it’s a simple project at the moment, it’s been a great way to understand concepts like registration, input validation, and basic security.
-This is just the beginning, and I’m excited to keep refining it and eventually make it fully online
+This is just the beginning, and I’m excited to keep refining it and eventually make it fully online.